Savings .com.au

 The first thing you want to do when you've found the perfect vehicle is to check its history.

-With the car’s Vehicle Identification Number (VIN), you can check the history of the car against the databases in the state in which it’s registered.
-From there you can find out whether it’s been stolen, encumbered by an outstanding loan, or even a previous insurance write-off.
+With the car's Vehicle Identification Number (VIN), you can check the history of the car against the databases in the state or territory it's registered in.
+From there you can find out whether it's been stolen, encumbered by an outstanding loan, or even a previous insurance write-off.

-If all goes well, the next step is to have a detailed look over the car in person before agreeing on the purchase.
-It can also be a good idea to have a mechanic conduct a thorough inspection to make sure you haven’t missed anything.
+If all goes well, the next step is to have a detailed look over the car or have a mechanic conduct a thorough inspection to make sure you haven't missed anything.
+There are mechanics that specialise in pre-purchase inspections, and they can be worth the investment.

 • Check underneath the body and bonnet for signs of rust etc.

-• Check the engine (this is where you usually have a mechanic help)
+• Check the engine (this is where a mechanical inspection can be invaluable)

 • Check the tyres to ensure they have plenty of tread